-The $600 million first phase would revitalize the southern end of the property, and would include the 500,000-square-foot Chicago Arc Innovation Building, which would feature both retail space and a community center.
-The first phase would also include a mixed-income senior housing building and a new park, and would reuse the Singer Pavilion, the only remaining building from the original Reese complex.
-Infrastructure construction is expected to begin in late 2021 or early 2022.
+The southern end of the property is proposed to include an innovation center, retail and a community spaces, a mixed-income residential building, a new park, and a rehabilitated Singer Pavilion, the only remaining building from the original Reese complex.
+Infrastructure construction started in spring 2023.